-Even though my intention was not to prove him stupid but every time I find Congress promoting him as future Indian PM and investing heavily on building his credentials, I get more worried as that exposes the patriarchal, male dominant mindset of Congress leaders.
+Even though my intention was not to prove him stupid but every time I find Congress promoting him as future Indian PM and investing heavily on building his credentials, I get more worried as that exposes the patriarchal, male-dominant mindset of Congress leaders.
 This doesn’t give me any confidence because if this repeated failed attempt to rebuild Rahul’s image show us anything that is the dominance of some foolish people in Indian politics and leadership roles for simply being males.
 These setbacks actually hurt the men’s rights movement because these become examples of how incompetent males have crowded the prestigious positions, simply for being males.

 In this recent interview on Covid-19 pandemic, Rahul spoke with Raghuram Rajan and both of them have successfully exposed this dominance of incompetent males in different spheres of life.
 Politics being the first one and Economics and Finance being the other ones as I shall explain now.

 No, I will not talk about the fact that the Congress wanted to fudge the interview by calling it a live show while streaming an edited video.
 People did find that out easily by looking at the wall clock overhanging Raghuram.
 The ‘live’ video was streamed for about 25 minutes while the clock showed it took more than one hour to complete the talk.
-While ‘bhakts’ would assume that the entire stupidity from Rahul was edited by an embarrassed Congress, after watching the discussion, I am assured that equal stupidity was displayed by Raghuram if not more.
+While ‘bhakts’ would assume that the entire stupidity of Rahul was edited by an embarrassed Congress, after watching the discussion, I am assured that equal stupidity was displayed by Raghuram if not more.

 Now let’s look at how they have done this task of marring men’s capabilities in their own fields.

-Raghuram exposed himself by talking about Covid-19 testing and comparing India’s testing scenario to that of the USA.
-Though he was saying what medical experts had said, but one would wonder why we should even bother to know what an economist thinks about Corona testing?
+Raghuram exposed himself by talking about Covid-19 testing and comparing India’s testing scenario with that of the USA.
+Though he was saying what medical experts had said, one would wonder why we should even bother to know what an economist thinks about Corona testing?
 His opinion that India should gain confidence like the USA while it was the US that was reeling under this pandemic and looking up to India for confidence was rather funny.

-India not only handled the situation in a more ‘strategic’ (a buzzword that Rahul recently learnt and tried to use in one of his recent interaction and failed miserably) level within her limitations and emerged as a global leader in the Covid-19 pandemic.
+India not only handled the situation in a more ‘strategic’ (a buzzword that Rahul recently learnt and tried to use in one of his recent interactions and failed miserably) level within her limitations and emerged as a global leader in the Covid-19 pandemic.

-Raghuram speaking about ‘mass testing’ as a vision for ‘strategic’ management of Covid pandemic was mere reiteration of existing known rhetoric and was nothing new.
-Indian government was already trying to increase India’s testing capabilities, but faulty Chinese kits and initial elapse time to develop suitable testing kits in the country took time.
+Raghuram speaking about ‘mass testing’ as a vision for ‘strategic’ management of COVID pandemic was a mere reiteration of existing known rhetoric and was nothing new.
+The Indian government was already trying to increase India’s testing capabilities, but faulty Chinese kits and initial elapse time to develop suitable testing kits in the country took time.
 But India did have a concept of mass testing already followed when Raghuram commented the same.

 India was also very quick to respond to the need of the poor and opened up the village economy and agricultural activities.
 This discussion happened at a time when India has already decided to open even non-essential services – like transport of non-essential goods, opening up small shops and even running public transport in green zones.